npradaschnor/npradaschnor/README.md

 [![Gmail Badge](https://img.shields.io/badge/-npradaschnor@gmail.com-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:npradaschnor@gmail.com)](mailto:npradaschnor@gmail.com)
 <br><br>

-### If you saw any of my projects and wanna contribute, I will more than happy to accept your help!
+### If you see any of my projects and wanna contribute, I will be more than happy to accept your help!
+<br><br>
 ### Looking forward to contribute to:
 * projects developed in python and SQL/NoSQL!
-* educational material to help beginners to discover the amazing world of python, SQL, data analysis!
+* educational material to help beginners to discover the amazing world of python, SQL, and data analysis!